smiei/ranking_for_jellyfin/README.md

 # Jellyfin Movies – Configuration

-This project separates secrets and defaults into config files so you can safely publish the code.

 ## Files

 - `.env` (local, not committed) / `.env.example` (template): `JELLYFIN_URL`, `JELLYFIN_API_KEY`, `JELLYFIN_USER_ID`, `TMDB_API_KEY`, `SERVER_PORT`.
 Copy `.env.example` to `.env` and fill in your values.